Junqo-org/junqo-platform/docs/developer/deployment.md

 The **Junqo-platform** is a multi-platform solution designed to help young people find internships and work-study programs.
 The platform consists of:

-- **Frontend**: A Flutter web application providing the user interface
+- **Frontend**: A React web application providing the user interface
 - **Backend**: A NestJS REST API with WebSocket support
 - **Database**: PostgreSQL database for data persistence
 - **Reverse Proxy**: Nginx for routing and SSL termination